 The 7 Basic Quality Tools for Process Improvement

-- Cause-and-effect diagram: (also called Ishikawa or fishbone chart): Identifies many possible causes for an effect or problem and sorts ideas into useful categories.
+Cause-and-effect diagram (also called Ishikawa or fishbone diagrams): Identifies many possible causes for an effect or problem and sorts ideas into useful categories.

-- Control charts: Graphs used to study how a process changes over time.
+Control chart: Graph used to study how a process changes over time.
 Comparing current data to historical control limits leads to conclusions about whether the process variation is consistent (in control) or is unpredictable (out of control, affected by special causes of variation).

-- Pareto chart: Shows on a bar graph which factors are more significant.
+Pareto chart: A bar graph that shows which factors are more significant.

 7 Basic Quality Tool Templates